Step by step advice leading up to, during and after your telephone assessment

 Remember – only send us copies of medical or other information if you already have them.
 Don’t ask or pay for new information or send us original documents.
 Please write your National Insurance number on each piece of information you send to us.

 If you haven’t yet received a UC50 form, it might be easier for you if you start to gather some of your medical information in advance.
-This form allows us to decide if you will need a face-to-face assessment.
-The Department for Work and Pensions (DWP) may not be able to continue to pay you benefits if we don’t receive this form in time.
+The DWP may not be able to continue to pay you benefits if we don’t receive this form in time.

-If you cannot return the form in time, let us know as soon as possible.
+If you cannot return the form in time, contact Capita.
 There is also a box that allows you to explain why your form was late.
 If you have any concerns at all about the form, it’s important that you contact Capita as soon as you can or ask a representative to contact Capita.

 During Your Assessment